h3xar0n/aws-security/README.md

 - For Lambda to send logs to CloudWatch, the function execution role needs to permission to write to CloudWatch.

 ## Test Ideas
-- Try out Trusted Advisor vs AWS Config vs AWS Inspector for detecting:
+- Try out Trusted Advisor vs AWS Config vs AWS Inspector vs CloudWatch Agent for detecting:
+  - Install a CloudWatch agent on EC2 and use Parameter Store [like so](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/create-iam-roles-for-cloudwatch-agent.html)
   - An open SSH port:
     - Does Trusted Advisor catch the exposure?
     - Does Inspector detect the port?